lsfhuihuiff/Dance-to-music_Siggraph_Asia_2024/README.md

 We use the pre-trained facebook/musicgen-small model of MusicGen.
 * [MusicGen](./docs/MUSICGEN.md): A state-of-the-art controllable text-to-music model.

+The trained encoder models are available at [embedding_models](https://drive.google.com/file/d/1MdIw2syjppTfsFrqM4_0tkf0mDylbH33/view?usp=sharing)

+## Prepare Dataset
+AIST++ dataset are available at [AIST++](https://google.github.io/aistplusplus_dataset/download.html) We provide the video links of our InDv dataset at [IndV](https://drive.google.com/file/d/1UlhzJ6a7Xox5ebTu74ZNb5jCK6yK2RwQ/view?usp=sharing)

+We segment the video data into 5.12-second clips.
+For the AIST++ dataset, we use the officially provided 2D keypoints and divide them into feature sequences of length 305.
+For the InDV dataset, we extract 2D keypoints using [mmpose](https://github.com/open-mmlab/mmpose) on the segmented videos, resulting in sequences of length 308.

 ## Train the model

 ```bash